morawi-cg/cloudservices/README.md

 <li>Network access control lists (ACLs) — Act as a firewall for associated subnets, controlling both inbound and outbound traffic at the subnet level</li>
 <li>Flow logs — Capture information about the IP traffic going to and from network interfaces in your VPC</li></ul>

-<p>In this example were using security groups to controll our inbound and outbound (ingress or egress) traffic, namely for ngix and igress routing.</p>
+<p>In this example were using the security groups to controll our inbound and outbound (ingress or egress) traffic, namely for ngix and igress routing.</p>

 <br>
 <img src="https://raw.githubusercontent.com/morawi-cg/cloudservices/master/Cloud_Services_Security_Groups.PNG" alt="Cloud Security Group">